cyian-1756/user_archiver/README.md

 # Tools

-There are several tools in this repo for maintaining anf retrieving infomation from your database
+There are several tools in this repo for maintaining and retrieving information from your database

 * dedupe_db.py will remove duplicate entries from your database
 * dump_usernames.py will print every username in your database